miladsadeghi77/miladsadeghi77/README.md

 # Milad Sadeghi

-System.out.println("Java developer with a passion for understanding the deeper workings of everything.
-Always eager to learn and explore new opportunities for growth.");
+Java developer with a passion for understanding the deeper workings of everything.
+Always eager to learn and explore new opportunities for growth